pyamsoft/git-ssh/README.md

 ## Limitations

-Due to parsing limitations, the --ssh must be the first option specified
+Due to parsing limitations, any options to git-ssh must be requested before
-If it is not, we assume it is not requested.
+the first git related command.

 This is because git has issues with us snatching away the $@ variable, as
 for example assume that we store vars into a temporary variable